nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 `SortedList` implements the method `SortedList#setComparator(Comparator<? super E> comparator)` that takes in a comparator used to sort the tasks.
 The method `ModelManager#updateSortedTaskList(Comparator<Task> comparator)` is thus implemented to allow for setting of a comparator in `sortedTasks`.

-By default, the sorting comparator is `null`. `sortedTasks` will be of the same order as `filteredTasks` in chronological order that the tasks were added in.
+When the sorting comparator is `null`, `sortedTasks` will be of the same order as `filteredTasks` in chronological order that the tasks were added in.
+By default, the sorting comparator is `null`.

 The `Ui` displays the `sortedTasks` version of the task list by default on the right side panel.